zkol/vsadmin/README.md

    * If you do not like the location of base directory or data directory, please use instead the options -b and -d
      * Run for example: ./server.sh -C -o $USER -b $HOME/vintage/game -d $HOME/vintage/data setup

-1. Install Vintage Story on a Linux computer to be used as a headless multiplayer LAN-Server
+1. **Install Vintage Story on Linux as a headless multiplayer LAN-Server**
    * Check the requirements for a reduced install
    * Log in as an admin user who is allowed to run commands per sudo
    * Open a terminal, change to the directory of server.sh, and execute: